“I feel like I messed up, and can’t stop feeling like a failure.

 If you’re feeling like a failure right now, here’s what you can do.

 - Rethink everything that causes these thoughts.

-- Accept every failure and thank it for the lessons it tought you.
+- Accept every failure and thank it for the lessons it taught you.

-- Agree that your failures, achievements, posessions, and looks are NOT YOU.
+- Agree that your failures, achievements, possessions, and looks are NOT YOU.

-- Decide to not give a single damn about your failures.
+- Decide to not be defined by failures.

 - Accept the fact that you might fail again and be OK with this.

 - Give a genuine effort to change what it is you don’t like in your life.

 - And if you ever need to – do these steps again.